On this page you will find information pertaining to Financial Aid that comes specifically from the Franciscan School of

 Members of Religious Orders

-Members of religious orders must submit a statement from their superiors indicating explicitly the amount of financial support the order will provide for the upcoming academic year, the nature of the need for assistance, and the amount requested.
+Members of religious orders must submit a statement from their superiors indicating the exact amount of financial support to be provided by the Order in the upcoming academic year, the nature of the student’s financial need, and the aid amount requested.

 International applicants must submit a statement indicating explicitly the amount of financial support available for the upcoming academic year, the nature of the need for assistance, and the amount requested.

 GENERAL FINANCIAL AID POLICIES

-- Financial Aid is limited to tuition cost, based on the academic year.
+- FST Institutional Financial Aid is limited to tuition cost, based on the academic year.
 Awards are adjusted accordingly from year to year.
-This does not include fees, books, housing, living expenses or health care.
+Institutional financial aid does not cover fees, books, housing, living expenses or health care expenses.

 - Degree students must complete all elements of the Financial Aid process to be considered for Financial Aid in any amount.

-- Students must maintain Satisfactory Academic Progress and Achievement as defined in our Academic Policies.
-And, in some cases, may have specific academic expectations based on the source of their reward.
+- Students must maintain Satisfactory Academic Progress and Achievement as defined in our Academic Policies handbook, and, in some cases, may have specific academic expectations based on the source of their reward.

-- Financial aid is time sensitive.
-Funds are granted only for the maximum number of years a degree program is designed to take.
+- Financial aid is granted only for the maximum number of years a degree program is designed to take, as outlined in the FST catalog.
 Financial responsibility falls to the student when his or her program extends beyond the maximum number of years.
+Only courses required for your degree qualify for financial aid.

 - Financial Aid applications are determined by the FST-Financial Aid Committee and officially awarded in writing by the President of the Franciscan School of Theology.